A Helm package that contains information sufficient for installing a set of Kubernetes resources into a Kubernetes cluster.

 helm repo add command.

 Values (Values Files, values.yaml)

 Values provide a way to override template defaults with your own information.

-expose configuration that can be overridden at installation time.
-For
+configuration that can be overridden at installation time.
+For example, a chart

 These exposed variables are called values in Helm parlance.

 helm upgrade operations, either by